Darrell Castle 2016 presidential campaign

-Six days after the Convention, he formally filed with the Federal Election Commission (FEC).
+Six days after the convention, he formally filed with the Federal Election Commission (FEC).

-The Constitution Party of Idaho nominated Scott Copeland of Texas for President and J.R.
-Myers of Alaska for Vice President in 2016 instead of Castle and Bradley, who were put on the ballot with no party affiliation.
+The Constitution Party of Idaho nominated Scott Copeland of Texas for president and J.R.
+Myers of Alaska for vice president in 2016 instead of Castle and Bradley, who were put on the ballot with no party affiliation.
 The Copeland-Myers ticket received 2,381 votes in Idaho to 4,403 votes cast for Castle.

 On Election Day, Castle finished with 172,570 votes to finish in 6th place, with just under 300,000 votes less than Evan McMullin's campaign.
 They did however gain 50,000 more votes than the previous Constitution Party ticket (Goode/Clymer) four years prior, with their 0.15% being better than the previous campaign's 0.09% of the vote.

-Background
+Life

+Castle attended Ketron High School in Memphis, Tennessee and graduated from Tennessee State University in 1970.
+During the Vietnam War, he served in the United States Marine Corps before going on to obtain a Juris Doctor from Memphis State University (which is now called the University of Memphis).
+Castle was a commissioned officer in the U.S. Marine Corps for four years.
+He graduated from Tennessee State University and Memphis State University.
+By 1984, he opened his own law firm, Darrell Castle & Associates, which is still operational.
+The firm operates in bankruptcy, personal injury, social security disability, workers' compensation, and nursing home abuse.
+Recently in 2022, the firm would take part in a children's mental health lawsuit.

+In 1998, Castle and his wife founded the Mia’s Children Foundation, a Christian organization in Romania aiding homeless Romani children.
+Castle's daughter, Joanna Castle Miller, attended New York University and is a comedy writer based in Los Angeles.
+She produced a YouTube documentary series on her father's campaign.

+Constitution Party

-Castle was a commissioned officer in the U.S. Marine Corps for four years and operator of the law firm Darrell Castle and Associates since 1984.
-Darrell Castle has held many positions in the Constitution Party such as Vice-Chairman and the Chairman of the Platform Committee.
+Castle was one of five original founders of the Constitution Party in 1992, which was created to support the candidacy of Howard Phillips.
+Castle has held many positions in the Constitution Party such as vice-chairman and the Chairman of the Platform Committee.
+He was also one of the original founders of the party.

+2008 Vice Presidential Campaign

 In the 2008 election Darrell Castle was selected as the vice-presidential (VP) nominee on the Chuck Baldwin campaign in 2008 after winning the Vice-Presidential vote by 75.8%.
 After losing the Constitution Party nomination to Virgil Goode four years later and receiving only 30% of the votes, Castle became the nominee the following cycle.
-Castle is the second VP nominee from the Party to later run as the Presidential nominee, the first since 2008.
+Castle was the second VP nominee from the Party to later run as the Presidential nominee, the first since 2008.

+Scott Bradley was Constitution Party nominee for United States Senator from Utah in 2006 and 2010.